Well, now you know your brain makes mistakes without you even realizing it.

 Rolf Dobelli says that professional swimmers do not acquire swimmer’s physiques because of rigorous training.
 It is the other way around: they become professional swimmers because they were born with physiques suited to swimming.
 In other words, their physiques are a factor for selection and not the result of their training.

 The problem here is that you are attributing success to incorrect factors and (incorrectly) expect to succeed.

 Here is the best example: Seeing a skinny model on TV drinking a calorie-packed drink leaves you with the impression that the contents are good for you.
 But we all know that nothing could be farther from the truth.
 And yet, those images on the TV influence you to buy that calorie-packed drink which will really only take you further away from that perfect body you have been taught to crave.

 So what can you do to counteract this?
-Well, do not take things at face value.
+Again, you need to learn to let go of those negative beliefs.
+Do not take things at face value.
 Be mindful of the messages that are coming at you every day.
 More importantly, be mindful of how these messages impact your behavior.